Dignity for All Students Act (DASA) Translated Resources

 On August 31, 2016 Attorney General Eric Schneiderman and State Education Commissioner MaryEllen Elia released a joint statement to assist schools and districts in complying with the New York State Dignity for All Students Act (DASA).
 Please visit the Attorney General’s website to view the full press release and accompanying materials.

-The New York State Education Department (NYSED) has translated the following resources about DASA into the top ten languages spoken by the State’s English Language Learner/Multilingual Learner population, available at the links below:
+The New York State Education Department (NYSED) has translated the following resources about DASA into the top ten languages spoken by the State’s English Language Learner/Multilingual Learner population.

 NYSED has created a one-page flyer summarizing key district and school responsibilities, and parent and student rights under DASA.